Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Disabling-Policies.md

 ### Allowed values

 - "deployIfNotExists" - Policy will deploy the alert rule if the conditions are met.
 (Default for most Policies)
-- "disabled" - The policy itself will be created but won't create the corresponding Alert rule.
+- "disabled" - The policy itself will be created but will not create the corresponding Alert rule.

 ### How it works